Predictions For The Future of Interior Design & AI from a Business Consultant

 The middle.

-The generalist who does good work for a reasonable fee, who sources from the same vendors everyone else has access to, who relies mostly on non-custom trade items or retail, who bills hourly for research and procurement.
+The generalist who does good work for a reasonable fee, who sources from the same vendors everyone else has access to, who relies mostly on non-custom trade items or retail, who bills hourly for research and procurement, and who focuses on furnishings only projects.

 That designer is in real trouble.
 Not eventually.
 But likely they are already seeing it/feeling it in their pipelines.